-DLA Supply Chain Management (Non-Energy) - Performance Measure 2: "Wait Time" to Fill Supply Orders for Supply Chains
+Performance Measure 2: "Wait Time" to Fill Supply Orders for Supply Chains

-Objective 1.1: Improve end-to-end readiness and cost-effectiveness in support of Combatant Commander Campaign Plans and Integrated Contingency Plans in competitive and contested logistics environments; and Objective 4.4: Enhance our acquisition capabilities to improve read-iness for contingencies
+Objective 1.1: Improve end-to-end readiness and cost-effectiveness in support of Combatant Commander Campaign Plans and Integrated Contingency Plans in competitive and contested logistics environments; and Objective 4.4: Enhance our acquisition capabilities to improve readiness for contingencies

 The DLA WCF tracks the average amount of wait time that occurs to fill backorders for its SCM.
 DLA WCF aims to minimize the amount of time required to fill backorders to increase the readiness of the Warfighter.
 Over the past two years, the average SCM wait time results have trended upwards, with the most significant increase in C&T. DLA WCF's emphasis on filling high priority non-mission capable supply backorders and weapon system readiness-based orders has allowed lower priority orders to age more than in the past.
 When those lower priority orders are not filled, they drive up the average wait time.
-Additionally, FY 2021 supply chain disruptions were driven by the COVID-19 Pandemic, also having an unfavorable impact on wait time.
+Additionally, FY 2021 and FY 2022 supply chain disruptions were driven by the COVID-19 Pandemic, also having an unfavorable impact on wait time.

-The DLA SCM wait time to fill backorders for the Military Departments over the past four fiscal years is illustrated below for the following SCM supply chains: Aviation, Land, Maritime, C&E, Medical, C&T, Food (Subsistence), and IH.
+The DLA SCM wait time to fill backorders for the Military Departments over the past four fiscal years is illustrated below for the following SCM supply chains: Aviation, Land, Maritime, C&E, Medical, C&T, and Food (Subsistence).
+The Industrial Hardware supply chain, which had existed in prior years, was realigned in FY 2022, with its activity transferred to DLA Aviation and DLA Land and Maritime.
+This realignment is expected to create future efficiencies and support increased material volume.

 DLA WCF SCM applies variable strategic acquisition techniques to minimize supply wait times to supply the Warfighters efficiently and effectively.
 WCF Supply Chain Management will continue to evaluate purchase, storage, and distribution processes, planning to implement modifications which are cost-justified and will increase efficiency and product availability in future periods.